jessegall/vue-forward-slots/README.md

 ## Why Vue Forward Slots?

-In Vue applications, it's common to need to forward slots from a parent component to a child component.
+In Vue applications, it's common having to forward slots from a parent component to a child component.
 However, the default way of doing this can be verbose and repetitive.
 Consider the following example:

 ### The Default Way